jessicachitkuer/jessicachitkuer/README.md

 <div>
 <body>

-<p> 👯 I love collaborating on tech projects that benefit the public good. </p>
+<p> 👯 I love collaborating on technical projects that benefit the public good. </p>

 <p> 💬 I'd love to chat with you!</p>